danjwait/fprime/GpsApp/doc/GpsTutorial.md

 target_compile_options("${PROJECT_NAME}" PUBLIC -Wundef)
 set_property(TARGET "${PROJECT_NAME}" PROPERTY CXX_STANDARD 11)
 ```
 Note that the top-level `CMakeLists.txt` covers the name of the application (`project(GpsApp VERSION 1.0.0 LANGUAGES C CXX)`), the import of the F' core, and then includes the path to any component subdirectories.

 In this case we'll include just the Gps component we will develop:
 ```
 # Add component subdirectories
 add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/Gps/")
 ```
 where the /Ref application had additional components (E.G. `("${CMAKE_CURRENT_LIST_DIR}/PingReceiver/")`)  from within the `/Ref` directory.
 If you want to add other components, this would be a place to include those.
-Note that you can change the file paths to include other components not within the /GpsApp directory; for example if we wanted the `PingReceiver` from /Ref, we would add `("${CMAKE_CURRENT_LIST_DIR}/../Ref/PingReceiver/")`.
+Note that you can change the file paths to include other components not within the /GpsApp directory; for example if we wanted the `PingReceiver` from /Ref, we would add `("${CMAKE_CURRENT_LIST_DIR}/../Ref/PingReceiver/")` or if you wanted one directory for all sensor device components you could do something like `("${CMAKE_CURRENT_LIST_DIR}/../Sensors/IMU/")`

 Note that the top-level `CMakeLists.txt` also sets the path to the topology and the `Main.cpp` file (within the `/GpsApp/Top` directory, in this case).

-## Create the GpsApp Topology
+### Create the GpsApp Topology
 This tutorial will walk through some more steps involved in working with the application topology within the `/GpsApp/Top` directory.
 The steps are:
  - Define and create the FPP models for the topology (instances.fpp and topology.fpp)
  - Create the Main.cpp file
  - Create the TopologyDefs.hpp and TopologyDefs.cpp files
  - Create the `CMakeList.txt` file for the topology

-### Construct the Topology FPP Model
+#### Construct the Topology FPP Model
 **Create the FPP model files:**
 In the `GpsApp/Top` directory create a set of files:
  - `instances.fpp` : this will define the list of [component instances](https://fprime-community.github.io/fpp/fpp-users-guide.html#Defining-Component-Instances) and their names in the application
- - `topology.fpp` : this will define the [relationships between the component](https://fprime-community.github.io/fpp/fpp-users-guide.html#Defining-Topologies)
+ - `topology.fpp` : this will define the [relationships between the components](https://fprime-community.github.io/fpp/fpp-users-guide.html#Defining-Topologies) given in the `instances.fpp` file
  - `GpsAppTopologyDefs.hpp` and `GpsAppTopologyDefs.cpp` : these contain definitions used through the topology
  - `Main.cpp` : this will setup and run the application on the target
  - `CMakeLists.txt` : this is the CMake instructions for the topology